The Meaning of Lila: Boyd Thompson

-Boyd "is Lila’s GBFF (gay best friend forever) from childhood", and former coworker in the MetroMart call center.
+Boyd "is Lila's GBFF (gay best friend forever) from childhood", and former coworker in the MetroMart call center.
 The two seem to be inseparable despite the fact that they have no romantic feelings for each other.
 Boyd and Lila have the same personality and view on life.
 Boyd's homosexuality was hinted at in earlier strips (e.g. his interest in shirtless photos of Matthew McConaughey), but became overt when, on the May 15, 2008, strip, Boyd was outed through conversation about another male.

 Drew Worthington

 Drew is almost a complete opposite of Lila.
 She is hardworking, confident, smart, reads books and newspapers, and doesn't put as much importance on material possessions or celebrity gossip.
 An attractive blonde, Drew works out at the gym and is conscientious about what she eats.
 She is more successful than Lila, having a higher position at MetroMart.
-Drew was also more successful in love, as she had a fiancé (now husband) named Tad.
+Drew was also more successful in love (at least for a while), as she had a fiancé (then husband, a doctor named Tad).
 Still, despite their differences, they are still good friends and she enjoys spending time with Lila while shopping or having drinks.
 However, Drew is often shown lecturing Lila and Boyd on how to be better people, and is often disappointed in them.

-In more recent developments, Drew's fiancé was caught cheating on her, causing them to break up and call off the wedding.
+Drew's fiancé was caught cheating on her, causing them to break up and call off the wedding.
 Lila is able to show compassion for her friend in her time of need.
 Drew and Tad later reconciled, then married after she became pregnant with their son.
 Sadly, she lost her baby and was seriously injured herself in an auto accident caused by her texting while driving; making things worse, Lila and Boyd discovered that Tad was continuing to cheat on her with multiple women, but Lila was not able to break this to her in her fragile state.